-Sue Simpson is an Associate Director of the National Institute for Health Research Horizon Scanning Centre (NIHR HSC) responsible for the work of the research and reviews team.
+Sue Simpson is an Associate Director of the NIHR Horizon Scanning Research & Intelligence Centre responsible for the work of the research and reviews team.
 She has published a number of papers in the field of early awareness and alert systems and contributed to workshops on the subject.

-Sue is also the network co-ordinator for EuroScan - the International Information Network on New and Emerging Health Technologies (www.euroscan.org.uk) a collaborative network of member agencies for the exchange of information on important emerging new drugs, devices, procedures, programmes, and settings in health care.
+Sue is also a member of the Secretariat for EuroScan - the International Information Network on New and Emerging Health Technologies (www.euroscan.org.uk) a collaborative network of member agencies for the exchange of information on important emerging new drugs, devices, procedures, programmes, and settings in health care.

 Previously Sue was project manager for the Health Care Needs Assessment series and co-authored a number of chapters.

 Dr Sue Simpson is a research fellow in the Department of Public Health, Epidemiology and Biostatistics at the University of Birmingham.
 She is currently an Associate Director of the NIHR Horizon Scanning Centre (NIHR HSC) leading the research and reviews team and involved in a supervisory category for a number of research projects and papers relating to horizon scanning.
-She is also network co-ordinator for EuroScan – the International Information Network on New and Emerging Health Technologies co-ordinating network activity and research.
+She is also a member of the Secretariat for EuroScan – the International Information Network on New and Emerging Health Technologies.

 Sue has the following teaching and supervisory responsibilities: